 Once these early skills and self-perception are embedded, more structured approaches can begin to be utilised in the semi-formal plus environment.
-At this stage, talk for writing approach will be extended and developed to offer pupils a structure through which they can further develop and embed sentence construction and early writing skills.
+At this stage, the talk for writing approach will be extended and developed to offer pupils a structure through which they can further develop and embed sentence construction and early writing skills.
 This will be supported through the use of text maps using symbols.

-Throughout KS1 and KS2, those pupils who are at an appropriate developmental stage have phonics teaching taught through Letters and Sounds and moving into Read Write inc. A whole word approach to reading is also used and emphasised supported with action words.
+Throughout KS1 and KS2, those pupils who are at an appropriate developmental stage are taught to read through the teaching of initial sound recognition and oral blending (Phase 1).
+When confident in this stage, pupils then learn how to read words using Read write Inc. approach (Phase 2).
+A whole word approach to reading common exception words is also used and emphasised supported with Makaton actions.

-Once children transition to a semi-formal+ pedagogy, they will begin to work with sentence types and comprehension question formats as outlined on pages 35-37.
+Once children transition to a semi-formal+ pedagogy, they will begin to work with sentence types and comprehension question formats as outlined on pages 56 - 58.
 High quality literature to support this will be carefully selected to create an appropriate book spine.